alexmf91/alexmf91/README.md

 ## Current Works
  * I'm currently working on 🔭 building **Web Apps using Vue and React** and working up on polishing my skills 🌱 in **Competitive Programming**.
- * Getting Started with NodeJS and the MERN and MEVN Stack!!
+ * Focused with NodeJS and the MERN and MEVN Stack!!

 ## Other Stuff
   - :octocat: [My Resume](https://drive.google.com/)